Modular Gelfand pairs and multiplicity-free representations: Abstract

 \section{Abstract}

-Over algebraically closed fields of arbitrary characteristic, we prove a general multiplicity-freeness theorem for finitely-generated modules with commutative endomorphism rings.
-Using a more lenient version of projectivity and injectivity for modules, this gives a generalization of Gelfand's criterion on the commutativity of Hecke algebras for Gelfand pairs and multiplicity-free triples.
-In particular for representations of finite and compact groups, Gelfand pairs over the complex numbers are also Gelfand pairs over the algebraic closures of finite fields.
-Applications include the uniqueness of Whittaker models of Gelfand--Graev representations in arbitrary characteristic and the uniqueness of modular trilinear forms on irreducible representations of quaternion division algebras over local fields.
+We give a generalization of Gelfand's criterion on the commutativity of Hecke algebras for Gelfand pairs and multiplicity-free triples over algebraically closed fields of arbitrary characteristic.
+Using more lenient versions of projectivity and injectivity for modules, we prove a general multiplicity-freeness theorem for finitely-generated modules with commutative endomorphism rings.
+For representations of finite and profinite groups, Gelfand pairs over the complex numbers are therefore also Gelfand pairs over the algebraic closure of any finite field.
+Applications include the uniqueness of Whittaker models of modular Gelfand--Graev representations and the uniqueness of modular trilinear forms on irreducible representations of quaternion division algebras over local fields.